Automatic Construction of Clinical Scoring Systems with LLM Agents: Related Work

-\paragraph{Sparse clinical score learning.} Distinct from general interpretable ML, score-learning methods explicitly construct compact points-based scores intended for manual execution.
-Integer-weighted methods such as \textbf{RiskSLIM}~\cite{Ustun2015} and \textbf{FasterRisk}~\cite{liu2022fasterrisk} formulate learning as integer optimization over sparse models with small integer coefficients, producing concise linear point systems with strong face validity.
-This line complements classical regression-to-points pipelines that discretize and round coefficients to obtain integer scores, but still typically retain non-unit weights and arithmetic burden.
-However, even short scores can remain operationally challenging when they use non-unit or signed weights (e.g., $+5,-3$), increasing mental arithmetic burden and error risk under time pressure.
-More importantly, these methods typically optimize over a fixed feature matrix: they can select among pre-computed columns, but do not systematically construct new semantic rules such as physiologic ratios, temporal changes, percentile-based thresholds, or logical compositions unless these are manually engineered \emph{a priori}.
-Consequently, semantic feature engineering and rule design remain manual prerequisites, limiting coverage of the combinatorial rule space that clinical guideline authors routinely explore.
-In contrast to points-based coefficient learning, our target object is an unordered clinical checklist with unit weights, where the primary challenge is discovering and validating the rules themselves rather than optimizing coefficients.
+\paragraph{Sparse clinical score learning.} Distinct from general interpretable ML, score-learning methods aim to produce compact point-based instruments that can be executed manually at the bedside.
+Integer-weighted approaches such as RiskSLIM~\cite{Ustun2015} and FasterRisk~\cite{liu2022fasterrisk} formulate score construction as sparse integer optimization, yielding concise linear models with small integer coefficients and strong face validity.
+These methods improve on classical regression-to-points pipelines, which discretize and round regression coefficients into integer scores, but they still often require non-unit or signed weights.
+Even short scores can therefore impose operational burden: adding terms such as $+5$ and $-3$ increases mental arithmetic demands and may raise the risk of error under time pressure.
+A related line of work directly learns unit-weighted checklists.
+For example, Optimal Checklists~\cite{Zhang2021} formulates checklist learning as mixed-integer optimization over a fixed set of candidate features, producing $N$-of-$M$ rules without coefficient arithmetic.
+However, such methods primarily select among pre-computed columns; they do not address the joint problem of constructing and selecting derived clinical rules.
+Semantic rules such as physiologic ratios, temporal changes, percentile-based thresholds, and logical compositions must therefore be manually engineered \emph{a priori}.
+This leaves rule design as a prerequisite rather than part of the learning problem, limiting coverage of the combinatorial rule space that clinical guideline authors routinely consider.
+In contrast to coefficient-learning approaches, our target object is an unordered, unit-weighted clinical checklist in which the central challenge is not optimizing numerical weights, but discovering, validating, and assembling clinically meaningful rules.